What are Magic Mushrooms?

-- Magic mushrooms have been used for thousands of years by indigenous cultures around the world to induce altered states of consciousness during celebratory and religious rituals.
+- Magic mushrooms have been used for thousands of years by indigenous cultures around the world to induce altered states of consciousness during celebratory, medicinal, and religious rituals.

 - Recent scientific studies have used psilocybin to ease end-of-life anxiety in terminally ill patients.